How does Ortho-K work and Who is it for?

-Orthokeratology is not for everyone especially if you have a very strong prescription, or have corneal disease (example keratoconus) Good candidates are children, previous contact lens drop outs due to poor comfort with conventional soft contact lenses, those who play sports or other hobbies that require optimal vision but can’t wear contact lenses or eyeglasses.
+Orthokeratology is not for everyone especially if you have a very strong prescription, or have corneal disease (example keratoconus) Good candidates are children with myopia (nearsighted/shortsighted) , previous contact lens drop outs due to poor comfort with conventional soft contact lenses, those who play sports or other hobbies that require optimal vision but can’t wear contact lenses or eyeglasses, and emergency personnel that require great vision without glasses or contacts.
 Also, those individuals who want to keep their prescription as low as possible in order to have LASIK in the future, are ideal candidates.

 Contact us to book an appointment with Dr. Galan right now!

 Dr. Galan has focused his career on custom made specialty contact lenses such as Ortho K lenses and Scleral lenses.
 His passion for what he does is evident by the care, concern, and time that he takes with every patient.
 Dr. Galan and the staff of Diamond Vision are proud to have incredible feedback from our patients, with over 115 google reviews and a 5 star average.